sjentsch/lsjDocs/Ch04/Ch04_Descriptives.rst

 In fact, there is just one variable here, ``afl.margins``.
 We will focus a bit on this variable in this chapter, so I should better tell you what it is.
-Unlike most of the data sets in this book, thit is actually real data, relating to the Australian Football League (AFL).\ [#]_ The ``afl.margins`` variable contains the winning margin (number of points) for all 176 home and away games played during the 2010 season.
+Unlike most of the data sets in this book, this is actually real data, relating to the Australian Football League (AFL).\ [#]_ The ``afl.margins`` variable contains the winning margin (number of points) for all 176 home and away games played during the 2010 season.